saiba-tenpura/portfolio/content/blog/my-portfolio.md

 ## Update (August 22, 2024)

-In the end I decided to go through one more design iteration for the logo to improve it but this time I actually went and did it the other way around by first designing the logo and then creating a new 3D model from scratch.
+In the end I decided to go through one more design phase for the logo to improve its overall quality but this time, I reversed my approach first conceptualizing the design and then creating a 3D model from scratch.

-So first of all I wanted to make the shape more readable and appealing by adjusting.
-Thus I created multiple iterations in Inkscape and put them side by side improving each iteration over the previous one.
-(It obviously took way more than four iterations but I didn't want to squeeze more into the screenshot.)
+First of all I went through multiple iterations in Inkscape, refining each subsequent design based on my previous improvements, to refine the silhouette and make it more aesthetically pleasing.
+It took way more than four iterations of course, but I couldn't squeeze more into the screenshot.

 ![Logo v2 Readability](/blog/my-portfolio/logo-v2-readability.png)

-Another issues was that the icon could become hardly legible on grey or dark backgrounds like window tabs in dark mode browsers.
-After playing with multiple color combinations I settled on sticking to original colors just way brighter.
+Another issues was that the icon could become hardly legible on gray or dark backgrounds like window tabs in dark mode browsers.
+After experimenting with various color combinations, I settled on sticking with the original colors just significantly brighter.

 ![Logo v2 Gradient](/blog/my-portfolio/logo-v2-gradient.png)

-As you can see there will of course still be scenarios in which it will struggle but it should be able to handle darker shades way better than before.
+As you can see it may not excel in every situation, but the updated version is able to handle darker backgrounds way better than before.
 I also wasn't really willing to push the colors any further.

-And as promised I went back and also created a 3d model based on the new logo using the previously created references and bits and bobs from the first one.
+As promised, I also went back and a 3D model based on the revised logo by using the previously created references and parts from the original one.

 ![Logo v2 3D](/blog/my-portfolio/logo-v2-3d.png)

-Which I then used to create the image on the landing page but that's it for now until the next iteration.
+I then used it to create the image you can see on the landing page, but that's it for now, until the next iteration.